McDonnell Douglas DC-10: Further development

-The DC-10 had two engine options and introduced longer-range variants a few years after entering service; these allowed it to distinguish itself from its main competitor, the L-1011.
-The 446th and final DC-10 rolled off the Long Beach, California Products Division production line in December 1988 and was delivered to Nigeria Airways in July 1989.
-The production run exceeded the 1971 estimate of 438 deliveries needed to break even on the project.
-As the final DC-10s were delivered McDonnell Douglas had started production of its successor, the MD-11.
+In December 1988, the 446th and final DC-10 rolled off the Long Beach, California Products Division production line and was delivered to Nigeria Airways in July 1989.
+The production run had exceeded the 1971 estimate of 438 deliveries needed to break even on the program; however, according to Fielder, the DC-10 had not reached the breakeven point by the end of production.
+As the final DC-10s were delivered, McDonnell Douglas started production of its successor, the MD-11, which was essentially a stretched derivative of the DC-10-30.

-In the late 1980s, as international travel was growing due to lower oil prices and more economic freedom, widebody demand could not be met by the delayed Boeing 747-400, MD-11 and the Airbus A330/A340 while the 747-200/300 and DC-10 production ended, and the used DC-10-30s value nearly doubled from less than $20 million to nearly $40 million.
+In the late 1980s, international travel was on the rise due to lower oil prices and more economic freedom, leading to a surge in demand for wide-body airliners.
+However, the Boeing 747-400, MD-11, Airbus A330/A340, and soon-to-be-built Boeing 777 were all behind schedule and could not fully meet the demand.
+Production of first-generation widebodies like the Boeing 747-100/200/300, L-1011, and DC-10 had ended, so the value of used DC-10-30s almost doubled, rising from less than $20 million to almost $40 million.